3meraldK/earthmc-dynmap/README.md

 ### Extension (recommended)
 > [!IMPORTANT]
 > Only for Chromium browsers (Chrome, Opera, Edge, Brave, etc.).
 Other browsers users please go to the next section.
 Unfortunately, this extension can't be downloaded normally, because introducing it to the marketplace costs money.
-You can still install this extension in an easy way:
+You can still install this extension in an easy way.
-1. Download the latest version by clicking here.
+1. Download the latest version by [clicking here](https://github.com/3meraldK/earthmc-dynmap/releases/download/v1.14/extension.zip).
 2. Unpack/unzip the file contents.
 3. Go to your browser extensions manager and turn on developer mode.
 4. Click "Load the unpacked folder" and select the unpacked folder.